avpnusr/torprivoxy/README.md

 ### Default Tor behavior

-Bridge relay is disabled by default:
+Bridge relay is disabled by default, and no pluggable transport is loaded unless `BRIDGE` is set:

 ```torrc
 SOCKSPort 0.0.0.0:9050